GTAmodding/gta3script-specs/SPECIFICATION.md

 The command `}` finishes such a lexical scope.

-The active scope is finished when control-flow of a script is transfered to outside the active lexical scope by a jump.
+The active scope is finished when control-flow of a script is transfered to outside the active lexical scope by a GOTO command.

 The transfer of control to the middle of a inactive lexical scope activates it.